You may think walking safaris are all about tracking down lions and other “Big Five” animals (leopard, elephant, buffalo and rhinoceros).

-But you don’t actually want to bump into lions on foot.
+But you actually don’t want to bump into lions on foot.

 You have to watch out for snakes too; on our previous walking safari in Zambia, we might have stepped on two deadly rock pythons if our armed ranger in front hadn’t spotted them first.

-So it’s spine-tingling to walk exposed, single-file and alert, in the bush.
+So, it’s spine-tingling to walk exposed, single-file and alert, in the bush…

 We wonder, then, on our late afternoon walking safari in Zambia’s South Luangwa National Park:

 The two-foot wide sandy path we’ve walked along (one of countless “hippo highways” criss-crossing the bush) has just taken us to a lagoon full of hippos.
-They are NOT the small creatures we’re supposed to see.
+They are not the small creatures we’re supposed to see.
 Their bulging eyes and curled piggy ears poke up through the emerald-green Nile cabbage covering the lagoon, a little too close for comfort.

 “This pool is deep, so the hippos feel safe here.
 They won’t come out and charge.”

 You’re sure to see all the “Big Five” (lion, leopard, buffalo, rhino and elephant) on a safari in, say, South Africa’s Sabi Sand Game Reserve; the game drives are thrilling and most of the lodges are exceptionally luxurious.
 But Zambia is more remote than South Africa, harder to get to and much less visited – and the safari experience feels wilder, more raw.
 Safari aficionados say Zambia is what Kenya was like decades ago.

 There was simply no denying the tug on our heartstrings.
 We wanted to go back.

 Last time, the Lower Zambezi National Park in the southeastern part of the country was our safari stomping ground.